Every time a page is accessed, our website collects a series of information that is stored in the log files of the server. The following are recorded:

 The payment service provider receives your shopping cart and your full name from us.
 For fraud prevention, PayPal also receives your email address and the country code of your address.
 Payment data (credit card number, PayPal login data, account data or the like) is entered exclusively at the payment service provider’s website and is never transferred to us.

-In principle, you have the rights to information, correction, deletion, restriction, data transferability, revocation and objection.
+You are generally entitled to the rights of information, correction, deletion, restriction, data transferability, revocation and objection.
 If you believe that the processing of your data violates data protection law or your data protection claims have otherwise been violated in any way, you can complain to the supervisory authority.
 In Austria, this is the data protection authority:

 Objective Development Software GmbH